AI-Assisted Legacy Migration: Lessons Learned

 Claude Code can trigger slash commands itself in sub-agents.

-My brain immediately went: "What if I orchestrated multiple AI agents?"
+My brain immediately went to: "What if I orchestrated multiple AI agents?"

 At 2 AM, I had a working prototype:

 The problem: The orchestrator was fragile.
-It worked when everything went right.
-When something went wrong AI not following instructions, token limit, ambiguous prompt it collapsed.
+It worked well when everything went as planned, but as soon as something went wrong - AI not following instructions, token limits, or ambiguous prompts - everything collapsed.

-Complex prompts to Codex via CLI tools?
-Unreliable.
-Multi-step multi-agent coordination?
-Works 1 time in 3.
-Depending on Claude Code to handle orchestration?
-Not possible.
+Complex prompts to Codex via CLI tools were unreliable.
+Multi-agent multi-step coordination only worked one in three times.
+Depending on Claude Code to handle orchestration proved impossible.

-I needed something more stable.
-Something I controlled.
-Something that wouldn't randomly decide to interpret my instructions creatively.
+The dream of "set it and forget it" automation died that day.
+I needed something more stable, something I truly controlled, that wouldn't randomly decide to interpret my instructions creatively.

 November: When It Finally Clicks